tonym128/ESP32_Arduboy/README.md

 # Hardware

 The library was tested on a NodeMCU module with a ESP-12N (yes, N) microcontroller.
-It requires an SSD1306 based OLED module, the pinout should match the pictures if you want to place it on the breadboard right beside the ESP8266.
+It requires an SSD1306 based OLED module, the pinout of the OLED module should match the pictures if you want to place it on the breadboard right beside the ESP8266.

 ![ItsAlive](itsalive.jpg)